ArctosDB/documentation-wiki/_how_to/How-to-load-Data-Entry-linked-Attributes.markdown

 ---
-title: How To Approve Attribute Records Entered via Specimen Data Entry Form
+title: How To Approve Attribute Records Entered via Data Entry Form
 layout: default_toc
 ---

-# How To Approve Attribute Records Entered via Specimen Data Entry Form
+# How To Approve Attribute Records Entered via Data Entry Form

 Users may enter additional Attributes via Data Entry.
 These must be loaded after the specimen record exists, and this may be done by the person entering the data if they have sufficient privileges (bulkloaders are generally restricted to manage_collection),